bm98/XPVTraffic/README.md

 Once running it will establish the connection with the LiveTraffic plugin and communicates with the 'RealTraffic' application protocol.

+The program maintains a total of 100 (default) virtual aircrafts at any given time.
+Can be changed in the GUI.
+The program maintains 20 (default) of them as 'VFR' aircrafts at any given time.
+Can be changed in the GUI.

 #### IFR Traffic

-All virtual IFR aircrafts have a designation of **VAC-nnnn**, where nnnn is the numbered sequence since start of the program.
+All virtual IFR aircrafts get a callsign from the Bluebird CSL operators and a uniqe number assigned e.g. **JAL1234**.
+The tail registration is **VX-1234** then.
 The ICAO hex code is the nnnn number in hex for easy tracking (and therefore not valid at all..)
-e.g. VAC-0234  -> HexCode: 000234
+e.g. VX-1234  -> HexCode: 001234

-The program maintains 100 virtual aircrafts at any given time (`VAcftPool.cs `).
-The aircraft type is selected from a variety of jets, props at random (`VAcft.cs`).
+The aircraft type is selected from a variety of airliners, jets, turboprops at random.
 The program selects airways for aircraft routes where the midpoint is within a range of 100nm of the users aircraft position (`TrafficHandler.cs`).
-The route displayed in LiveTraffic are the start and end Fix names.
+The route displayed in LiveTraffic are the start and end route Fix/Nav names.
 The aircrafts use Low and High enroute segments to fly along.
 Aircrafts maintain the segments direction restriction.
 Aircrafts maintain the segments top and bottom FL restriction.
-The altitude of an aircraft is created at random between bottom and top FL.
+The altitude of an aircraft is created at random between bottom and top FL and may randomly change at the start of a new leg.
-For now the aircrafts will not change altitude while enroute.
-The aircrafts get an assigned TAS depending on High or Low IFR route, which is random for each aircraft but maintained all the time.
+The aircrafts get an assigned GS depending on High or Low IFR route, which is random for each aircraft it may also change at the start of a new leg.
 Aircrafts are preferring named routes as direction when crossing fixes.
 If there is no further named airway segment they will divert into another airway at an angle <70°.
 If no further segment can be used an aircraft is considered out of bound and is removed.